bbobba/etl-project/README.md

 Team members:
 Becky Bobba, Amro Elhag, Kelly Blumhagen

 This project uses two data sets scraped from indeed.com.
 Each data set includes data for current job postings on Indeed.com with the job title "Data Analyst" and located in Austin, TX.
-See below for a description of data scraped for each set:
+Data scraped for each set includes:

 1. Job Posting Search Results
 * Job Title